coredns/coredns.io/content/plugins/autopath.md

 +++
 title = "autopath"
-description = "The *autopath* plugin allows CoreDNS to perform server side search path completion.
+description = "*autopath* allows CoreDNS to perform server side search path completion." weight = 2 tags = [ "plugin", "autopath" ] categories = [ "plugin" ]
+date = "2017-09-15T21:22:42.283508"
++++

 If it sees a query that matches the first element of the configured search path, *autopath* will follow the chain of search path elements and returns the first reply that is not NXDOMAIN.
-On any failures the original reply is returned." weight = 2 tags = [ "plugin", "autopath" ] categories = [ "plugin" ] date = "2017-09-14T08:38:42.992274"
+On any failures the original reply is returned.
-+++

 Because *autopath* returns a reply for a name that wasn't the original question it will add a CNAME that points from the original name (with the search path element in it) to the name of this answer.

 ## Syntax